cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 # Managing puppet environment through tool

-The Puppet environment mangement tool known as r10k is used for managing configurations related to different environments such as testing, staging and production.
-The different configuration related information is stored in a central repository.
-The r10k tool creates an environment on the puppet master and then uses modules stored in the repo to install and update the environment.
+r10k is pupper environment management tool that is used for managing configurations related to different environments such as testing, staging and production.
+Configuration information is stored in central repository. r10k tool creates an environment on puppet master and then uses modules stored in repo to install and update the environment.

-Let us first Install the r10k tool with
+Install r10k tool

 ```bash
 $ urlgrabber -o /etc/yum.repos.d/timhughes-r10k-epel-6.repo